 Inspection of the ballot layout, however, revealed this was not likely to have caused the phantom votes.
 The ovals that voters fill in are placed along the left edge of each column on the ballot, where the optical scanners are programmed to look for them.
 Any bleed-through from ovals on the other side would show up along the right edge.
 A very heavy write-in vote might bleed through to the left edge of a column on the other side but on this particular ballot the opposite side contained another yes-no referendum.
 No write-ins there.

-Working with that hardly-reassuring suggestion, Kropf and I, working with another volunteer from the WGN Election Integrity Action Team, examined every ballot cast in that precinct, looking for evidence for either explanation.
+Working with that hardly-reassuring suggestion, Kropf and I, working with Sue Trace and Julie Crego from the WGN Election Integrity Action Team, investigated.
+We examined every ballot cast in that precinct, looking for evidence for either explanation.
 Could we find 16 ballots on which front-side votes had bled through to the area where the misprogrammed machines were looking for votes?
 Or could we find 16 ballots with evidence of wet ink from a real vote being picked up and redeposited into that area?

 No, we could not.
 We saw about four or five ballots on which bleed-through seemed to be dark enough to be read as votes on the other side of the ballot, but the bleed-through was, as we’d expected, not in any target area where the voting machine would have been looking for votes.